People & OD FAQs

 You can find all of our guidance in relation to pray and worship (including locations) in this document: http://documents.manchester.ac.uk/display.aspx?DocID=8362

-You can find all of our guidance in relation to pray and worship in this document: http://documents.manchester.ac.uk/display.aspx?DocID=8362
+You can find all of our guidance in relation to pray and worship within this document which you can open in a new page: https://documents.manchester.ac.uk/display.aspx?DocID=8362

 Mediation is an internal service that is provided by trained mediators who will aim to help staff informally deal with conflict or problems at work.
 Full details of the service and how to request mediation are available on StaffNet here.